Murphy41/VRPN-OptiTrack-ros/Optitrack_server_setup.md

 # Server setup guidance
-OptiTrack Motive VRPN Streaming Setup and Configure Guidance.
+OptiTrack Motive VRPN Streaming Setup and Configure Guidance for Motive 1.7.5 (which is the version that is compatible with our hardware key and license).

 ## Motive installation
 1. Go to the [Optitrack website](https://optitrack.com/support/downloads/motive.html) and find Motive 1.7.5 by clicking on the place shown in the screenshot below, and install it.